Trading Glass

 • Or over-sizing and skating on variance?

 Kelly is not magic.
-It’s a mathematical framework to stop you from being emotional about risk.
+It is a mathematical framework to stop you from being emotional about risk.

 It tells you:

-Don’t risk based on confidence.
-Risk based on math.
+Don't risk based on confidence.
+Risk based on math — and then halve it for the math you don't have.